cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
 My name is Jose Manuel Alvarez.
-I'm a Data Science PhD Student and a Marie Skłodowska-Curie Early-Stage Researcher with NoBIAS at the University of Pisa.
+I'm a Data Science PhD Student and a Marie Skłodowska-Curie Early-Stage Researcher at the University of Pisa.
 My research focuses on algorithmic fairness, where I study causality-based notions of fairness for bias mitigation in data and machine learning models.

 Feel free to reach out at jose.alvarez[at]di.unipi.it